-- 1 Members of the public are invited to make public statements verbally at Briefing Sessions. - 2 Statements made at a Briefing Session must relate to a report contained in the agenda. - 3 A register will be provided for those persons wanting to make a statement to enter their name.
+- 1 Members of the public are invited to make public statements verbally at Council meetings. - 2 Statements made at an Ordinary Council meeting must relate to a matter that affects the City of Joondalup.
+Statements made at a Special meeting of Council must relate to the purpose for which the meeting has been called. - A register will be provided for those persons wanting to make a statement to enter their name.
 The Presiding Member may call persons registered to come forward in an order that allows the maximum opportunity for as many people as possible to address the meeting on the widest range of matters that are listed in the agenda.
-Persons that come forward are to state their name and full address. - 4 Public statement time will be limited to two minutes per person. - 5 Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - 6 Public statement time will be allocated a maximum time of 15 minutes.
-Public statement time is declared closed following the 15 minute allocated time period, or earlier if there are no further statements. - 7 Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - 8 Where an Elected Member is of the opinion that a member of the public is making a statement at a Briefing Session, that is not relevant to a report listed in the agenda, they may bring it to the attention of the Presiding Member who will make a ruling. - 9 Public statements will be summarised and included in the agenda of the next Briefing Session.
+Persons that come forward are to state their name and full address. - 4 Public statement time will be limited to two minutes per person. - Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - Public statement time will be allocated a maximum time of 15 minutes.
+Public statement time is declared closed following the 15 minute allocated time period, or earlier than such time where there are no further statements. - 7 Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where an Elected Member is of the opinion that a member of the public is making a statement at a Council meeting, that does not relate to a matter affecting the City, they may bring it to the attention of the Presiding Member who will make a ruling. - 9 Statements will be summarised and included in the minutes of the Council meeting.